 - expedited review, for individuals who meet all the eligibility criteria, which results in a preset amount of money

 - individual review, for claimants who meet the trust’s requirements only partially, which might provide you with a larger sum of money (however, you will have to wait longer for your claim to be reviewed)

 - extraordinary review, which is suitable for special circumstances, such as when a person has been exposed to asbestos by a single company for several decades

 Deciding which one is appropriate for your particular case might be challenging.
 For this reason, it is highly recommended to navigate the entire legal process with the aid of an experienced attorney whose primary area of practice is asbestos litigation.
 After submission, your claim will be reviewed accordingly.
-The claims which entail the shortest waiting time are those filed for mesothelioma, which are usually liquidated within 3 to 6 months.
+The claims which entail the shortest waiting time are those filed for mesothelioma, which are usually liquidated within 1 to 2 years.
 If your request for compensation is approved, you will receive the sum of money assigned to your claim in monthly payments.
-Other factors which might influence how fast your claim will be processed include:
+Other factors that might influence how fast your claim will be processed include: